sensu/sensu-docs/content/sensu-go/6.5/observability-pipeline/observe-schedule/monitor-server-resources.md

 You can also create a [handler][10] to send alerts to [email][13], [PagerDuty][9], or [Slack][6] based on the status events your checks are generating.

+Read the [pipeline reference][16] for information about configuring observability event processing workflows with event filters, mutators, and handlers.

 [1]: https://bonsai.sensu.io/assets/sensu/check-cpu-usage
 [2]: ../../../plugins/assets/